HP-J/Sulaiman/README.md

 # Welcome to Sulaiman

-*The app is in early stages of development, we still have a lot in the bag, stick around*
+*The app is in early stages of development, we still have a lot of plans, stick around*

 *Your feedback is highly encourage*